 My research interest focuses on understanding elk ecology, distributions, and nutrition for advancing decisions of wildlife managers, and is in strong collaboration with MT Fish, Wildlife & Parks.
 Currently, my main project is to evaluate the relationship between satellite-derived data and ground-based measurements of elk forage in west-central Montana.
 I hold a BS (2009) and MS (2015) in Fish and Wildlife Management from Montana State University, and focused my graduate project on habitat selection and predicting the expansion of mountain goats in the greater Yellowstone.
 I have a broad interest in wildlife ecology, management, and reaching the general public with science-based information that has stemmed from working on a variety of projects in several ecosystems and settings.
 Some cool critters I’ve studied include wolves, seals, mountain goats, bighorn sheep, woodpeckers, raptors, lions, cheetah, leopard, and wild dogs.
 When I’m not being a scientist, you’ll find me in the mountains.

 My interests center on the role cohesion plays in the relationships of social animals.
-My current project has already made groundbreaking strides in quantifying the value and relative importance of emotional stability to interdependent individuals.
+My current project has already made groundbreaking strides in quantifying the value and relative importance of a balanced life to interdependent individuals.
 In my free time I enjoy dancing, spending time outdoors, and being a stable role model.